Bioconservatism: Nick Bostrom on posthuman dignity

 Bostrom finds that bioconservatives rely on a false dichotomy between technological enhancements that are harmful and those that are not, thus challenging premise two.
 Bostrom argues that children whose mothers played Mozart to them in the womb would not face psychological anguish upon discovering that their musical talents had been "prenatally programmed by her parents."
 However, he finds that bioconservative writers often employ analogous arguments to the contrary demonstrating that technological enhancements, rather than playing Mozart in the womb, could potentially disturb children.

-Hans Jonas on reproductive freedom

-Hans Jonas contends the criticisms about bio-enhanced children by questioning their freedom without the presence of enhancement.
-He argues that enhancement would increase their freedom.
-This is because enhanced physical and mental capabilities would allow for greater opportunities; the children would no longer be constrained by physical or mental deficiencies.
-Jonas further weakens the arguments about reproductive freedom by referencing Habermas.
-Habermas argues that freedom for offspring is restricted by the knowledge of their enhancement.
-To challenge this, Jonas elaborates on his notion about reproductive freedom.